First Time Cutters: Two teenagers from Duke, OK follow the wheat harvest north.

 The first hot, dry winds of June ready this year's crop of winter wheat quickly.

-During the first week of harvest cutters like Cold Boyd and Jonathan Darby are working the kinds out of their old combine and header after a winter of storage.
+During the first week of harvest cutters like Colt Boyd and Jonathan Darby are working the kinks out of their old combine and header after a winter of storage.

 "The starting week of wheat harvest is always a tough one," says Colt.
 "After something has sat all winter you don't know what the rats have chewed up."